 There's also a huge risk of Chinese knocking off your products and stealing your intellectual property.
 "But you can't be afraid to go into China because of that," he says.

 NEXT WAVE.
 He doesn't think the China juggernaut can be stopped.
 "Chinese manufacturers continue to move further and further downstream," he says.
 "First it was component parts.
 Now it's finished goods.
-It's not that Maytag (MYG
+It's not that Maytag (MYG) goes and buys motors from China.
+It's that the entire refrigerator is made in China and shipped directly to a Sears (S) or Wal-Mart (WMT)."

 And it won't end with manufacturing, he believes.
 "The next phase is going to be more R&D and engineering over there."
 And companies ignore China at their own peril, he says.
 "You've got to have some sort of China strategy, no matter what your company size is.
 If not, you're withering on the vine."
 By Michael Arndt in Chicago